Ethiopian Golden Age of music: Ethio-Jazz in America

-Record labels and music shops were able to produce their own music format by collaborating, typically implemented traditional elements.
+Downfall of the Golden Age

+By the mid-1970s, the Derg—led by Mengistu Haile Mariam—overthrew the monarchy of Ethiopia.
+Under the dictatorship, music that did not uplift the Derg was prohibited and a strict mandatory curfew was placed—consequently diminishing the nightlife and music scene in Ethiopia.
+Besides The Walias who were able to tour, many Ethiopian artists stayed within the country since emigration became very difficult.
+During the next decade, Ethiopian citizens faced many hardships such as the Red Terror (Ethiopia) from 1975 to 1977, and a widespread famine from 1983 to 1985.
+The consecutive disastrous events in the country led many to long for times before dictatorship.

 Girum Merasha, a resident of Piazza in the center of Addis Ababa described fans reaction "I think the closing of music shops takes away something great from Addis Ababa, not just Piassa."
 The main problem in this period was the closure of music recording companies that weakened the album production and distribution.
 In the past three decades, 25 albums used to be released, the number now less than 10 annually.
 Sabisa Film Production manager Sewmehon Yismaw told EBR, "Instead, artists are choosing to reach more people with less expense way by singles.
 It’s easier to make a career like that because it is expensive and difficult to produce an album in the absence of music companies.
 Even if the artists managed to produce his own album, due to copyright related problems, he could not refund his investment."
 Sewmehon added the problem of music industry when distribution consisted of analogue formats like cassette tapes, copyright issues was highly prevalent.
 Even the introduction of CDs more simplified the copyright infringement.

-This musical era was characterized by blend of soul (tizita) and folk elements in order to create "Ethio-jazz" genre as well as funk.
-Ethiopiques used such styles which borne numerous prominent artists of the time including Tilahun Gessesse, Alemayehu Eshete, Mulatu Astatke and among others.
-Foreign based Afrofunk bands like Boston's Debo Band and New York's Anbessa Orchestra had been popular in Addis Ababa in the 1970s.
-New York became centre of Ethiopian musical icons, including Hailu Mergia from Brooklyn and Mahmoud Ahmed who made appearance at Carnegie Hall and Girma Beyene who took CUNY's Graduate Center.
-Many musicians associated their release to North America such as major bands like Ras Band, All Star Band, Zula Band, Venus Band, Wabe Shebele Band, Roha Band and Dahlak Band, and Samuel Yirga which released his debut album Guzo.

-In the late 1960s, musician Amha Eshete founded Amha Records, an independent music label that released 103 singles in 6 years.
-Amha Records popularity eventually led to removal of government's edict.
-Its success also inspired the creation of Philips Records, Ethiopia Records and Kaifa Records, which were based in Addis Ababa.

-Since the seizure of the Derg in 1974, music often convoluted with politically inflated sentiments with many singers left the country to pursue career in North America and Europe until was the EPRDF took power in 1991.
-Amha Records shut down immediately with nightlife curfew was ordered while Kaifa Records existed as slightly underwent its production during this era.
-Francis Falceto, the curator of Buda Musique complained that the current music scene in Ethiopia "lost generation" with much production was diminishing time by time.
-In 1998, Ethiopiques reestablished its existence bringing long term collaboration with musicians like Mahmoud Ahmed, Mulatu Astatke and Tilahun Gessesse to musical scene.
+Francis Falceto, the curator of Buda Musique complained that the current music scene in Ethiopia's "lost generation" with much production was diminishing time by time.
+In 1998, Ethiopiques reestablished its existence bringing long-term collaboration with musicians like Mahmoud Ahmed, Mulatu Astatke and Tilahun Gessesse to musical scene.